 Impeachment’s Risk to the Current Stock Market

 In the last month, market performance has continued to rise, though performance has been flat since April 25th.
 In the week since the firing of FBI director James Comey, the market has trended slightly downward.
-Short term performance in no way reflects long term market trends, but investors’ confidence in the President seems to be in decline.
+Short term performance in no way reflects long-term market trends, but investors’ confidence in the President seems to be in decline.

 In December of 2016, it was estimated that the impact of the tax cuts President Trump promised to deliver would increase the value of the stock market between 7% and 12%.
 The market reacted accordingly, and we have already seen a corresponding rise in value.
 When a one page tax plan was finally unveiled in late April, the market barely responded.
-One would have expected a more detailed plan to drive the market growth further, but this also points to the possibility that there is no more growth to be made.
+One would have expected a more detailed plan to drive the market growth further, but this also points to the possibility that there is no more growth to be had.